 At each Symposium, an "E.W.
 Müller Outstanding Young Scientist Award" is made for the best orally-presented paper in a competition.
 In 2016, the award went to Michal Dagan from the University of Oxford for her paper on the developpement of an automated reconstruction method for the observation of point defects in irradiated materials with the 3D FIM.
 Congratulations!

-The last meeting took place in Gyeongju in August 2016.
-The next meeting will take place in Washington DC in 2018.
+The last meeting took place in Washington DC in 2018.
+The next meeting will take place in Oxford University (UK) in 2020.